harrymkt/zluinav/readme.md

 ## Features of zluinav theme
 * Blog with pagination enabled; multiple blogs can be created by copying the blog directory in the content folder to the new directory for a new blog.
 This means that you can have multiple blogs in one site.
 In fact, Zola doesn't have its build-in posts, but it is possible using sections.
+* Multilingual; build your site in multiple languages.
+By default, English and Burmese have been provided as demo.
 * Custom navigation; can be set via `config.extra.nav`.
 * Customizable extrahead, header, and footer by base templates.
 * Fast; Zola generates within a few milliseconds.
 This is because not much CSS is used as well as JavaScript.
 Zluinav is built with HTML using aria whenever possible for accessibility with assistive screen reader.
 You can rebase the templates, should you wish to add your own CSS or JavaScript content.